sparisi/gym_minatar/README.md

 ## Observations
 Below are some example of both default and pixels observations to better understand how speed and trail are encoded.
-To see all observation channels, run the following code with the game you want.
+To see all observation channels, run code below with the game you want.

+Note that all games are **partially observable**.
+- In Breakout, Freeway, Asterix, and Seaquest, trails tell "how soon" slow-moving entities (ball, cars, enemies, ...) will move, but not their exact speed.
+- In Asterix and Seaquest, observations do not encode respawn times.
+- In Seaquest and Space Invaders, observations do not encode shooting cooldowns.
+- In Seaquest, gauges do not represent exactly how much oxygen the agent has left, and how many divers it is carrying.
+Nonetheless, single observations (without stacking) should be sufficient for acting near-optimally in all games.

 ```python
 import gymnasium